-4. Responsible Employee (Mandatory Employee Reporting of Sexual Misconduct): All CNU employees, including full-time, part-time, and students, are Responsible Employees for purposes of reporting Sexual Misconduct as defined in Section D. This does not include employees of contractors.
+4. Responsible Employee (Mandated Reporters of Sexual Misconduct): All CNU employees, including full-time, part-time, and students, are Responsible Employees for purposes of reporting Sexual Misconduct as defined in Section D. This does not include employees of contractors.
 Student employees are Responsible Employees when they receive information while acting in their capacity as a CNU employee.

-Once in receipt of information regarding Sexual Misconduct, the Responsible Employee must directly report any information regarding the alleged incident to the Director's Office without delay and should otherwise respect the privacy of the individuals involved.
+Once in receipt of information regarding Sexual Misconduct, the Responsible Employee must directly report the information obtained regarding the alleged incident to the Director's Office without delay and should otherwise respect the privacy of the individuals involved.
 No CNU employee shall undertake any independent efforts to determine whether or not the report or complaint has merit or can be substantiated before reporting it to the Director.

-The report from the Responsible Employee should include all relevant details about the name of the alleged perpetrator (if known), the name of the person who experienced the alleged conduct, the name of others involved in the incident, and the date, time and location of the incident.
+The report from the Responsible Employee should include all relevant details (obtained directly or indirectly) about an incident including the names of the Parties and witnesses (if known), and the date, time and location of the incident.
 The Responsible Employee may directly contact the Director's Office or submit a report online by completing the Sexual Misconduct Responsible Employee Reporting Form.

-Before someone reveals this type of information to the Responsible Employee, the Responsible Employee should make every effort to ensure that the person understands the Responsible Employee's obligation and that the person has the option to request confidentiality and share the information with a Confidential Resource either on campus or off campus as listed in Section H.
+Before someone reveals this type of information to the Responsible Employee, the Responsible Employee should make every effort to ensure that the person understands the Responsible Employee's obligation and that the person has the option to request confidentiality and share the information with a Confidential Resource either on campus or off campus as listed in Section I.